Preparation and Filing of the Inventory

-TRANSFER ON DEATH DEEDS
+TRANSFER ON DEATH (TOD) DEEDS

-You will probably have to go through an "ancillary administration" of the estate in the state where the real estate is located in order to sell or transfer the real estate.
+You may have to go through an “ancillary administration” of the estate in the state where the real estate is located in order to sell or transfer the real estate.
 You should make contact with an estate attorney in the city or county where the property is located to advise and assist you in administering the foreign real estate.

 When is the Inventory Filed?

-The inventory shall be filed four (4) months from the date of your qualification.
+The inventory shall be filed within four (4) months from the date of your qualification.
 Failure to file could result in a delinquent letter, a summons by the Commissioner or an Order to appear before the Court.
-If you have not completed your search for the decedent's assets when the inventory is due, file the first inventory timely, followed by a restated inventory when you have discovered all assets.
+If you have not completed your search for the decedent’s assets when the inventory is due, file the first inventory timely, followed by a restated inventory when you have discovered all assets.

 Where is the Inventory Filed?